-Effectiveness and Criticisms of the Big Book and of AA
+Effectiveness and Criticisms of the Alcoholics Anonymous Big Book

 On the other hand, AA has a relatively impressive membership worldwide of devoted followers who attest that the principles outlined in the Big Book and AA meetings have helped to shape their lives and aided them in maintaining sobriety.
 Many individuals who are caught up in the legal system as a result of alcohol or drug abuse are often required by courts to attend 12-Step meetings, and it is the opinion of numerous government officials, including judges, that these meetings are beneficial to recovery.